ZJLi2013/av_papers_collection/README.md

 ## SDG

+* A lidar point cloud generator: from a virtual world to autonomous driving (2018, Berkeley)

+* Synthetic data for deep learning: a survey (2019, Synthesis.AI)

 * Meta-Sim: learning to generate synthetic datasets (2019, NVIDIA)
     * a generative model learns to modify attributes of scene graphs

 * Meta-Sim2: unsupervised learning of scene structure for synthetic data generation (2020, NVIDIA)
     * RL to learn sequentially sample rule from a given probabilistic scene grammer

+* Synthetic data generation using imitation training (2020, NV)

+* SurfelGAN: synthesizing realistic sensor data for autonomous driving (2020, Waymo)

 * SDG: towards optimal strategies for training self-driving perception models in simulation (2021, NVIDIA)